Berg0162/simcline/FTMS Enabled/README.md

 | | cf: [DCRainmaker](https://www.dcrainmaker.com/2020/11/smart-cycle-trainer-recommendations-guide-winter.html)|

 <br>
+# Sofar the good news!<br>
+When a training app (like Zwift) has connected to your trainer using the FTMS protocol: is it possible to connect multiple devices via FTMS?
+As FTMS enables control of a physical device there can only be one “master” to avoid safety issues.
+This means that you will not be able to connect multiple devices directly to the indoor bike trainer or treadmill using FTMS.
+If the trainer does not appear in an app’s (e.g. Zwift's) device list (on the Zwift pairing screen) it generally means the trainer is (still) connected to another app or device.
+It is virtually impossible to connect the trainer to Zwift and have a nice ride and at the same time to connect for example the Simcline to the trainer or Zwift for simulating road incline.....

 <b>Man-In-The-Middle</b> is a powerful software engineering pattern that is applied in many software designs.
 Unfortunately it is also known for a negative application in communication traffic: MITM is a common type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.
 We have applied the very principle: the Simcline is strategicly positioned in between the BLE communication of the FTMS enabled Trainer and the training App (like Zwift) running on the PC/Laptop, all communication traffic can be inspected in that MITM position, when it is passed on from one to the other, in both directions.
 When Zwift sends resistance information (like the road inclination) to the FTMS enabled trainer, this information can be intercepted and applied to determine the up/down positioning of the Simcline. <br>